Forest Service announces volunteer opportunities at MNF

 According to a release issued by the Forest Service, the Upper Lake Ranger District has a campground host opportunity at the Middle Creek campground.

-“Volunteer campground hosts will have water, trash, electrical and septic hook-up services,” read the release.
+“Volunteer campground hosts will have water, trash, electrical and septic hook-up services,” the release said.
 “Campground hosts must have a self-contained trailer or RV and be willing to provide visitor information and perform light maintenance work.”

 The Stonyford off-highway vehicle (OHV) program also offers volunteer opportunities.
-“Volunteers provide basic trail maintenance and can register for training on all-terrain vehicle and motorcycle riding and chainsaw operation certification,” read the release.
+“Volunteers provide basic trail maintenance and can register for training on all-terrain vehicle and motorcycle riding and chainsaw operation certification,” the release said.
 “Volunteers can also sign up to patrol trails and report trail conditions and maintenance issues.”

 Those interested in volunteering are encouraged to visit www.volunteer.gov to create a volunteer profile and apply for positions in the forest.

-“Volunteering provides a great opportunity to improve forests, learn about resource management and meet new people,” read the release.
+“Volunteering provides a great opportunity to improve forests, learn about resource management and meet new people,” the release said.